siberianfox/tinygwiki/TinyG-Updating-Firmware.md

 <!DOCTYPE html>
 `
 <br>
-Then you did not download the tinyg.hex file correctly.
-As noted above you must **right click, save as** the [https://github.com/synthetos/TinyG/raw/master/firmware/tinyg/default/tinyg.hex](https://github.com/synthetos/TinyG/raw/master/firmware/tinyg/default/tinyg.hex) link.
+Then somehow you did not get the tinyg.hex file correctly.
+Go back to [Synthetos Download Page](http://synthetos.github.io/).
+The file should download with a single click.
 Once you re-download this file you should again verify with a text editor that it does indeed now start with something similar to this:
 <br>
 `:100000000C9402190C9423190C94F1990C94231953`
 <br>